- A UTI happens when there are bacteria in the bladder.

 How can I prevent UTIs that keep coming back?

-- Drinking a lot of water (8-10 large glasses/day) and going to the bathroom often may help keep your bladder empty, active, and bacteria-free.
+- Drinking a lot of water (8-10 large glasses/day) and peeing often may help keep your bladder empty, active, and bacteria-free.

 - According to the NIH (National Institute of Health), drinking cranberry juice or taking cranberry extracts can lower the risk of repeated UTIs in some people, but there is no evidence that supports that cranberry juice can treat or cure a UTI.